centreon/centreon-documentation/versioned_docs/version-22.10/installation/prerequisites.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 This topic gives you broad guidelines to determine the size of your platform.
-For more complex cases, here is a [workbook](../assets/files/Centreon_platform_sizing.xlsx) to calculate the size of your platform (number of servers, disk space, etc).

 ## Architecture